 Avoiding Relapse With Safe Opioid Detoxification

 Substance abuse is a serious problem today.
-When it comes to dangerous opioids, such as heroin, fentanyl and prescription opioids, such as morphine, hydromorphone, oxycodone, and hydrocodone, opioid overdose can be deadly.
+When it comes to dangerous opioids, such as heroin, heroin, fentanyl and prescription opioids, such as morphine, hydromorphone, oxycodone, and hydrocodone, opioid overdose can be deadly.
 What is the best way to address this drug abuse crisis?
 First, we must help patients detox off of opioid addictions.
 Then, we must offer treatment options that include long-term maintenance and mental health treatment.

 Getting past opiate withdrawal.